 Are there any additional comments or suggestions for the re-development of the trails in this park?

-= Do not close accommission the tail from the bottom

-of the Milus Rd.

-Do not overdo rafety feaces / rails.
-We as not want to feel "eaged in "
+= Jo ust close accommission the tail from the bottom of the Mile Rd.
+Do ust overdo safety feaces / rails .
+We as ust want to feel "caged in "